Hamburg City Hall

 Children under 14 years free of charge

-Tip: At events such as the "Open House Day," you can visit many rooms that are otherwise not publicly accessible - free of charge and without prior registration.
+Tip: At events such as the „Open House Dayür“ you can visit many rooms that are otherwise not publicly accessible – free of charge and without advance booking

-Saturday and Sunday 10 AM to 5 PM by prior appointment only
+Saturday and Sunday 10 am to 5 pm only by appointment

-Note: Tours in English, French, or Spanish are also possible with timely request.
+Note: Translations in English, French or Spanish are also possible on request in good time.

 Conclusion

-The Hamburg City Hall is a living part of the city's history.
-Political decisions are made here, official receptions take place here – and at the same time, it is a place that you can visit in a relaxed manner.
+The Hamburg City Hall is living city history.
+Political decisions are made here, official receptions take place here – and at the same time, it is a place you can visit in a relaxed manner.

-Anyone who walks through the arcade, looks out onto the inner courtyard, or participates in a tour of the rooms will get a good sense of the significance of this house.
-It is magnificent, but not overloaded.
+Those who walk through the arcade, look out at the inner courtyard, or take a guided tour through the rooms will get a good sense of the significance of this building.
+It is magnificent, but not overbearing.
 Open, yet respectful.
-And that is what makes its charm.
+And that is what makes it appealing.

 Andreas Kirchner